Learn more about pediatric hearing loss and how to spot it.

 Treatment Options for Pediatric Hearing Loss

-Some children with hearing loss are treated with what’s termed “watchful waiting," meaning that parents are told to simply look for signs of changes in hearing.
+Some children with hearing loss are treated with what's termed “watchful waiting," meaning that parents are told to simply look for signs of changes in hearing.
 In some situations, childhood hearing problems go away with little or no intervention.
 If an infection is the source of the problem, medications such as antibiotics are typically recommended.
-Ear tubes are sometimes inserted to help with drainage problems and hearing loss related to fluid accumulation.
+Ear tubes are sometimes inserted to help with drainage problems and hearing loss related to fluid accumulation that last chronically.
 Treatment may also include:

 Hearing aids (for children one month of age and older)